aosabook/500lines/contingent/chapter.rst

 to read its purpose and behavior from the resulting code.
 This implementation demonstrates a Pythonic approach to problems: simple, direct, and concise.

-All of these considerations disappear as soon as we turn away from the code inside of the class.
-Code that is simply using the graph sees only a single verb — the method call — each time an edge is added:

->>> g.add_edge('index.rst', 'index.html')
->>> g.add_edge('tutorial.rst', 'tutorial.html')
->>> g.add_edge('api.rst', 'api.html')

 Callers should also be given a simple way to visit every edge without having to learn how to traverse our data structure: